Last Updated on 14 January 2026 by Cycloscope

 We meet Peter Kallang, a SAVE Rivers representative, in his office in Miri:

-To export the energy we would need submarine cables, but because of the undeveloped technology and the large distance between Borneo and Peninsular Malaysia, the enormous costs would not be recovered.
+To export energy, we would need submarine cables, but due to the underdeveloped technology and the large distance between Borneo and Peninsular Malaysia, the enormous costs would not be recouped.
 So the energy remains in Sarawak, where, however, the demand is not as high.

-The Bakun dam has a capacity of 2400 MW when the maximum energy demand in Sarawak was 1,900 MW in 2010.
+The Bakun dam has a capacity of 2400 MW, while the maximum energy demand in Sarawak was 1,900 MW in 2010.

-In 2008 the project SCORE (Sarawak Corridor for Renewable Energy) was launched.
-The aim was to make Sarawak a sort of energy reserve not only for Malaysia (Sarawak, Sabah, and Peninsular Malaysia) but also for exports to Indonesia, Brunei, Singapore, Thailand, and so on to the entire Southeast Asia.
+In 2008, the project SCORE (Sarawak Corridor for Renewable Energy) was launched.
+The aim was to make Sarawak a sort of energy reserve not only for Malaysia (Sarawak, Sabah, and Peninsular Malaysia) but also for exports to Indonesia, Brunei, Singapore, Thailand, and so on throughout Southeast Asia.

-At least that was their dream, to achieve it they found 52 sites suitable for the construction of dams.
-With the construction of 20 or 30 dams, they would generate 28,000 MW, which is definitely a huge amount of energy.
+At least that was their dream; to achieve it, they identified 52 sites suitable for dam construction.
+With the construction of 20 or 30 dams, they would generate 28,000 MW of energy, which is a huge amount.

 Thirty times higher than the current needs of Malaysian Borneo…